discordjs/guide/guide/slash-commands/advanced-creation.md

 Specify choices by using the `addChoices()` method from within the option builder, such as <DocsLink section="builders" path="class/SlashCommandBuilder?scrollTo=addStringOption" type="method" />.
 Choices require a `name` which is displayed to the user for selection, and a `value` that your bot will receive when that choice is selected, as if the user had typed it into the option manually.

-The `gif` command example below allows users to select from predetermined categories of gif to send:
+The `gif` command example below allows users to select from predetermined categories of gifs to send:

 ```js {10-14}
 const { SlashCommandBuilder } = require('discord.js');